Vision of MSICE Program:

 Candidates fulfilling the admission requirements shall be selected for the admission on the basis of merit, which will be assessed in terms of total marks considering the masks secured in entrance exam.

 Course Contents: The course consists primarily of two types of courses; the core courses deal with the fundamental and application in different course areas whereas the elective courses deal with very specific details of the course.
 A student is allowed to select any relevant four courses from among the elective courses besides five core courses.
 The consistency of elective selection will be ensured with assistance from the faculty advisor.
-The course is thesis based and the student has to take a project work of 4 credits and a thesis of 20 credits.
+The course is thesis based and the student has to take a project work of 4 credits and a thesis of 16 credits.
 The student works under the guidance of the faculty advisor.
+The detail curricullum can be found here.

 The curriculum is organized in the framework of the credit system.
 Each course has a certain number of credits, which indicates the weightage.
 The number of credits depends on the contact hours for course.
 Normally a course is designed for 4 hours of lecture per week.
 The tutorial on each course may include laboratory, simulation works and assignment works as determined by the department.